WORKING PAPERS

 work in progress

-Skill-capital Complementarities and the Effectiveness of Firm Training Programs, with V. Bassi, I. Rasul, and O. A. Veroux
+Labor Utilization and Firm Training: Evidence from Ugandan Firms, with V. Bassi, I. Rasul, and O. A. Veroux